ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Description

-This script is designed to encrypt a users root and swap partitions without loosing data.
+This script is designed to encrypt a user's root and swap partitions without loosing data.
 The intention of which is to stop your data from being accessed if your computer is lost or stolen.

 * <a href="#download">1.0: Download</a>
 * <a href="#pre-setup">2.0: Pre-Setup</a>